-Multi-award-winning composer Amir Hedayah.
-Best known for his work in "Over my dead body", "Made in Egypt", "Dufaat Beirut", "Apocalypse", and various more films and TV shows.
+Award-winning composer Amir Hedayah.
+Best known for his work in "Over my dead body", "Made in Egypt", "Dufaat Beirut", "Apocalypse", and other films and TV shows.

 Amir studied music theory, guitar, and piano at the "Conservatoire de Musique D'Alexandrie" (Alexandria, Egypt) yet, his informal music education began earlier as a member of a musicians' family.
-At the age of 16 in order to expand his network and collaborate on a wider range of projects, he moved from Alexandria to Cairo and began attending the Helwan University's Faculty of Music Education.
+At the age of 16, in order to expand his network and collaborate on a wider range of projects, he moved from Alexandria to Cairo and began attending in Helwan University's Faculty of Music Education.

-In 2020 received two nominations at the Hollywood Music in Media Awards, winning one of them as OUTSTANDING MAIN TITLE - TV SHOW (FOREIGN LANGUAGE) Award for his work in the Lebanese TV Show "Dofaat Beirut".
+In 2020 he received two nominations at the Hollywood Music in Media Awards, winning one of them as Outstanding Main Title for a TV Show in a foreign language Award for his work in the Lebanese TV Show "Dofaat Beirut".

-In 2021 was selected by "Marché du Film - Festival de Cannes" for the "Spot the Composer" program as one the best 40 composers in the world for this program.
+In 2021 he was selected by "Marché du Film - Festival de Cannes" for the "Spot the Composer" program, and in 2021 he was announced a gold medal winner in the global music awards.